 - Where will your "important" people be (parents, grandparents, etc)?

 - Are the tables/guests all the way around the dance floor or all on one side?

 These may seem like inconsequential questions but they're actually very important in determining how you will begin/end your dance, if you need to play up to one spot, how much space you actually have to dance, etc. It's also important so you'll know what to expect.
-One little thing - like your guests standing around the dance floor when you expected them to sit at the tables - can be enough to throw you off and you don't want that to happen!
-The size and shape of the floor is also important when you're practicing so you can map out the space and be sure you are practicing in the right area.
+One little thing—like your guests standing around the dance floor when you expected them to sit at the tables—can be enough to throw you off, and you don't want that to happen!
+The size and shape of the floor is also important so you can map out the space and be sure you're practicing in the right area.
 Don't be afraid to call your wedding venue and ask about this.
-They are used to these types of questions and will gladly give you dimensions of the floor and go over the layout.
+They're used to these types of questions and will gladly give you dimensions of the floor and go over the layout.

 4. Are you dancing to live music or a recording played by the DJ?